Karthikr32/bookmyride/README.md

 #### 📝 Description

-This API functions as the centralized passenger directory for the system’s management layer, providing authorized Admin-level users with full visibility into all registered and guest passengers.
+This API functions as the **centralized passenger directory** for the system’s management layer, providing authorized **Management-level users** with full visibility into all registered and guest passengers.
 It is purpose-built for operational dashboards, administrative audits, user-behavior analysis, fraud detection, and large-scale data intelligence workflows.
 Designed for high-volume environments, the API ensures predictable and secure execution through strict validation, typed parsing, and deterministic request handling.

-The endpoint supports rich passenger inspection with optional booking activity, backed by stable pagination, multi-field sorting, and a precise prefix-based search engine.
-Its structured DTO responses prevent overexposure of internal models while maintaining clarity and performance for high-volume environments.
+The endpoint supports rich passenger inspection with optional booking activity, backed by **stable pagination, multi-field sorting**, and a precise **prefix-based search engine**.
+Its **structured DTO** responses prevent overexposure of internal models while maintaining clarity and performance for high-volume environments.
 A major strength of this API is its collision-free filtering engine, which guarantees that every request resolves to exactly one definitive query path.
 This ensures consistent performance, avoids ambiguity, and maintains predictable runtime behavior even under heavy administrative workloads.
 Access is strictly restricted — only Management level authorities are permitted; passenger-level users are fully blocked to protect sensitive operational data.

 Overall, the API delivers high integrity, strong observability, and operational efficiency, making it an essential component for system-wide monitoring, audits, and intelligence-driven workflows.

-Key Features:
+**Key Features:**
 - **Full pagination** structure using `ApiPageResponse` for scalable navigation across large passenger datasets.
 - Deterministic filter resolution (one code path, one repo call)
 - Precise **prefix-based search engine** enabling fast, unambiguous lookups.